ymlmesia-rgb/cs2-portfolio/q1/score_checker.md

 ## Input
 What information does the program need?
-> The program needs a single integer representing a student's numerical score.
+> The program needs a single integer representing a student's numerical score ('score')

 ## Valid Range
 **Minimum valid score:** 0